-Faculty Rule 1.10.4.1: Distance students: Due date for amendments, cancellation and discontinuation of registration: The last day for programme/module amendments and cancellation will be communicated annually to the students for the first semester and for the second semester.
+Faculty Rule 1.9.4.1: Distance students:

+Subject to the applicable faculty rules and the applicable provisions regarding payable fees, a student may apply via the student portal and within the period indicated for that purpose on the annual university calendar, to amend, cancel or discontinue registration.
 If these dates are not met, the full tuition for the semester(s) is payable.
 Should students cancel their studies, all bursaries and/or loans are repayable immediately.

-A-Rule 1.10.4.3: Timeous cancellation of registration is not reflected in a student's academic record, and a pro rata part of the registration fees, as well as the paid tuition fees, may be reimbursed.
+A-Rule 1.9.4.3: Timeous cancellation of registration is not reflected in a student's academic record, and a pro rata part of the registration fees, as well as the paid tuition fees, may be reimbursed.